 Opening a business bank account is advisable, as it allows you to separate your business and personal finances.
 Many banks offer two years' free banking, so shop around.
 More financially complex organisations should also consider hiring an accountant.

 You can find further guidance, and perhaps even secure a business mentor, at places such as:

 - New Entrepreneurs Foundation

 - Discover if self-employment is right for you.

-- Take a look at the 7 mistakes to avoid when starting a business.
+- Take a look at things to avoid when starting a business.